WhoJoshi69/whojoshi-movie-recommendation/README.md

 - TMDB integration for comprehensive movie and TV show data
 - Separate sections for movies and TV shows
 - Clean, modern UI with dark/light theme support
-- Responsive design optimized for mobile and desktop
+- Responsive design optimized for mobile and desktopd

 ## Setup and Installation